Monday, January 20, 2025

 • Queens' function was to give children to France.
 As well, by participating in ceremonies, visiting churches and giving alms, they seemed closer to the people than the king and humanized the monarchy.

 The young women who surrounded them set the tone.
-But they themselves, as foreigners chosen for political reasons who might never learn French well or grasp the court's complicated ways, usually remained in the background.
+But the queens themselves, as foreigners chosen for political reasons who might never speak French well or grasp the court's complicated ways, usually remained in the background.

-From the 16th century only three queens emerge from insignificance, by acting as regents when kings died leaving sons to young to rule or by maintaining their influence over them.
+Yet three emerge from insignificance, as regents when kings died leaving sons to young to rule or by maintaining their influence over them.

 Those anomalies: